GwenNelson/FacetOS/INTENDED_ARCHITECTURE.md

 Domains are intended to be substantially isolated from one another.

-At present, general process-to-process interface delegation across domain boundaries is intentionally unsupported.
+There is no ambient process-to-process interface delegation across domain boundaries.
+Cross-domain publication and discovery occurs only through explicitly configured global-registry keys or other resources deliberately shared by system configuration.

-A future system may provide controlled mechanisms for a process in one domain to export an interface into another domain, but such a mechanism must be explicit and must preserve the authority model.
+For each registry key, `dominit0` policy determines which domains may publish the key and which domains may read or subscribe to it.
+A process in one domain therefore cannot make an arbitrary object visible to another domain merely by knowing its domain ID or a string name.

-Multiple domains may be configured to receive authority to the same underlying resource, such as a filesystem.
+Multiple domains may also be configured to receive authority to the same underlying resource, such as a filesystem.
 This represents explicitly shared authority and does not weaken the isolation of unrelated resources.

 ### 5.2 Nested domain-like environments